This a two-day event hosted by the West Virginia Statewide Independent Living Council's new Fair Shake Initiative.

 There are several packages to choose from.
 Select the one that fits you.
 If you have any questions or need assistance please contact Paul Smith at paul.smith@wvsilc.org or 304-766-4624 you can also contact me for a hard copy registration form.

-If you are an organization registering as a vendor, you will have the opportunity to also register for IL DAY.
+If you are an organization registering as a vendor, you will have the opportunity to also register for IL DAY for Free.

 If you would like to sponsor our event, please register here.